Friska Viljor FC: Background

-The club was formed in February 1994 but was previously the football section of the multi-sport club IF Friska Viljor.
-From 1995 to 1998 the new club progressed through the league system from Division 6 to Division 2.
-In 2003 the club won Division 2 Norrland and then participated in the promotion play-offs.
-They won 4–3 away to Väsby IK FK and then lost 2–3 at home but were promoted to the Superettan on away goals.
-Second tier football in the Superettan in 2004 proved a disappointment as Friska Viljor finished in last place and were relegated.
+The club was formed in February 1994 from the football section of the multi-sport club IF Friska Viljor, a club whose greatest achievement had been to reach the semifinal of the 1948 Svenska Cupen.
+From 1995 to 1998, the new club progressed through the league system from Division 6 to Division 2.
+In 2003, the club won Division 2 Norrland and then participated in the promotion play-offs: they won 4–3 away to Väsby IK FK and then lost 2–3 at home, and were promoted to the Superettan on away goals.
+Second-tier football in the Superettan in 2004 proved a disappointment as Friska Viljor finished in last place and were relegated.
+In subsequent years Friska Viljor FC participated in the middle divisions of the Swedish football league system, winning the Division 3 promotion play-off to return to Division 2 Norrland (Swedish football's fourth tier) in 2015.

-In subsequent years Friska Viljor FC has participated in the middle divisions of the Swedish football league system.
-The club currently plays in Division 2 Norrland which is the fourth tier of Swedish football.
-They play their home matches at the Skyttis IP in Örnsköldsvik.
-Since 2004 the club has used an artificial turf surface.
+The club currently plays in Division 1 Norra (the third tier of Swedish football).
+They play their home matches at Skyttis IP in Örnsköldsvik.
+Since 2004, the club has used an artificial turf surface.

-Friska Viljor reached the Semi final of the 1948 Svenska cupen.

 Friska Viljor FC are affiliated to the Ångermanlands Fotbollförbund.